f4exb/sdrangel/plugins/channel/demoddsd/readme.md

   - On the combo box you should choose IQ (lin) for the primary display and IQ (pol) for secondary display
   - On the display buttons you should choose the side by side display

 On the same line you can choose any trace length.
-If it is too short the constelaltion points will not appear clearly and if it is too long the polar figure will be too dense.
+If it is too short the constellation points will not appear clearly and if it is too long the polar figure will be too dense.
 Usually 100ms give good results.

 <h4>14.2: IQ linear display</h4>

 The yellow trace (I) is the direct trace and the blue trace (Q) is the delayed trace.
 This can show how symbols differentiate between each other in a sort of eye diagram.

 <h4>14.3: IQ polar display</h4>

 This shows the constellation of transition points.
-You should adjust the frequency shift to center the figure and the maximum deviation and/or discriminator gain to contain the figure within the +/-0.4 square. +/- 0.1 to +/- 0.3 give the best results.
+You should adjust the frequency shift to center the figure and the maximum deviation and/or discriminator gain to contain the figure within the +/-0.4 square. +/- 0.1 to +/- 0.3 usually give the best results.

-<h5>2-FSK or 2-GMSK</h5>
+<h5>2-FSK or 2-GFSK</h5>

-This concerns the following fornats:
+This concerns the following formats:

   - D-Star